 FSU Football Linebacker Cam Riley Expects to Critical Role In Adam Fuller's Defense

+FSU Football Linebacker Cam Riley Expects to Have Critical Role In Adam Fuller's Defense

 After losing two of its stars to the NFL, the Florida State Seminoles linebacker room will look slightly different this season.
 Tatum Bethune now plays for the San Fransisco 49ers and Kalen DeLoach is in Tampa with the Buccaneers.
 The 'Noles looked to reload with two transfer linebackers from the SEC in Alabama's Shawn Murphy and Auburn transfer Cam Riley to compete for the starting job opposite of DJ Lundy.